-For product documentation about any page in SL1, click your user name in the navigation bar at the top of any SL1 page and select Help.
-A product documentation topic specific to the current page appears in a new browser window:
+If you click the View Product Documentation link at the bottom of the Help menu, a product documentation topic specific to the current page appears in a new browser window:

-The online product documentation includes a Search field at the top right of the page that you can use to find additional topics related to the SL1 user interface.
+The product documentation includes a Search field at the top of the page that you can use to find additional topics related to the SL1 user interface.
+To find a specific topic that is longer than one word, enclose all of the key words in parentheses, such as "business services".